 These Financial Statements include the financial statements of the Company and its wholly-owned subsidiary, 1130346 B.C.
 Ltd. (the "Subco"), incorporated under the laws of BC.
-The Subco was incorporated for the purposes of entering into an option agreement (note 6(b)).
-As at March 31, 2020 and 2019, the Subco did not have any assets, liabilities, income or expenses.
+The Subco was incorporated for the purposes of entering into an option agreement related to the JOY Project.
+As at June 30, 2020 and 2019, the Subco did not have any assets, liabilities, income or expenses.
 Intercompany balances and transactions are eliminated in full on consolidation.